wikid24/ffxiv_mmd_tools_helper/documentation/README.md

 ![image](https://github.com/wikid24/ffxiv_mmd_tools_helper/assets/19479648/af6885ba-63cd-4e0e-9e31-bf15e0c6455c)

 Leverages the [metadata bone group dictionary](https://github.com/wikid24/ffxiv_mmd_tools_helper/tree/master/ffxiv_mmd_tools_helper/data/bones_metadata_ffxiv_dictionary.csv) to do the PMX Bone group mapping.
-If Blender bone name is found matched in the 'mmd_english',	'mmd_japanese',	'mmd_japaneseLR', 'blender_rigify', or 'ffxiv' columns, will add the 'mmd_english',	'mmd_japanese' bone name MMD Tool's PMX Japanese/English Bone name fields respectively (found in the Bone Properties -> **MMD Bone Tools** panel).
+If Blender bone name is found matched in the 'mmd_english',	'mmd_japanese',	'mmd_japaneseLR', 'blender_rigify', or 'ffxiv' columns, will add the 'mmd_japanese' and 'mmd_english' bone name MMD Tool's PMX Japanese/English Bone name fields respectively (found in the Bone Properties -> **MMD Bone Tools** panel).
 If no match is found, and the PMX field is empty, it puts the Blender bone name verbatim so at least the MMD field is not empty and has a name.

 ------